Tickets

 You should have your confirmation email and eTickets within 10 minutes of completing your purchase and we’ll usually get them to you a lot quicker!
 If you haven’t got them within that time, please check your spam and promotions folders.

 Still no luck?
-Our customer service team is here to help.
-Just contact us as soon as possible before your train departs.
+Our Customer Service team is here to help.
+Please contact us as soon as possible, before your train departs.

 What is an eTicket?